MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/Set-AntiPhishPolicy.md

 ```

 ### -EnableSimilarDomainsSafetyTips
-The EnableSimilarDomainsSafetyTips parameter specifies whether to enable safety tips that are shown to recipients in messages for similar domains antiphishing detections.
+The EnableSimilarDomainsSafetyTips parameter specifies whether to enable safety tips that are shown to recipients in messages for domain impersonation detections.
 Valid values are:

 - $true: Safety tips for similar domains are enabled.